 - Property damage liability: $25,000 per person

-Commercial vehicles typically carry more auto insurance coverage than normal drivers.
+Commercial vehicle drivers typically carry more auto insurance coverage than other drivers.
 However, Uber and Lyft both employ their drivers as independent contractors who use their personal vehicles.
 The question of insurance can be complicated when determining whether a driver’s personal auto insurance or the rideshare company’s insurance is in effect.

 How Lyft Insures Drivers

-Just like every car registered in Birmingham, Lyft drivers are required to have the state’s minimum insurance coverage.
-Lyft protects its drivers and their passengers with the following insurance standards:
+Like every car registered in Birmingham, Lyft drivers must have the state’s minimum insurance coverage.
+Lyft also protects its drivers and their passengers with the following insurance standards:

-- When a Lyft driver is logged into the app, but does not have a passenger in their vehicle, they might be entitled to Lyft’s coverage if their own policy does not respond to their requests.
+- When a Lyft driver is logged into the app but has not received a ride request yet, they might be entitled to Lyft’s contingent coverage if their policy does not respond to their requests.

-- When a Lyft driver is logged into the app and has a passenger in their vehicle, Lyft’s contingent collision coverage might provide up to $1,000,000 of insurance protection per accident.
+- When a Lyft driver is logged into the app and is on their way to pick up a passenger or currently has a passenger in their car, Lyft’s liability collision coverage provides up to $1 million of insurance protection per accident.

 How Uber Insures Drivers

-Uber has similar insurance coverage in place to protect drivers and passengers if an accident occurs.
+Uber has similar insurance coverage to protect drivers and passengers if an accident occurs.
 Uber’s insurance policy provides the following types of insurance coverage:

 - When an Uber driver is not logged into the app, their private insurance policy is in effect.

-- When an Uber driver is logged into the app, and on their way to pick up a passenger or has a passenger in their vehicle, Uber’s insurance coverage may provide up to $1,000,000 of third‑party liability coverage plus coverage for uninsured or underinsured drivers.
+- When an Uber driver is logged into the app and on their way to pick up a passenger or has a passenger in their vehicle, Uber’s insurance coverage may provide up to $1 million of third-party liability coverage, plus coverage for uninsured or underinsured drivers.

-If you were involved in an accident during an Uber trip, an Uber and Lyft rideshare accident lawyer in Birmingham from Morris Bart & Associate, LLC can explain rideshare insurance to you in more detail.
+If you were in an accident during an Uber or Lyft trip, an Uber and Lyft rideshare accident lawyer in Birmingham from the Morris Bart law office can explain rideshare insurance to you in more detail.
+In addition, we can determine which policy is primary and if any contingency coverages are available.
+This is one of the first steps we must take while pursuing compensation for our rideshare accident clients.

 What to Do After a Rideshare Accident in Birmingham

 The aftermath of a rideshare accident works the same way as an accident with a private vehicle.
 First, call for immediate medical attention if anyone is seriously injured in the wreck.
-Even if you do not believe you are injured, you should be examined by a doctor for internal injuries anyway.
+Even if you do not believe you are injured, a doctor should examine you for internal injuries.

-Call the police right away to ensure a complete police report is created and filed.
+Call Birmingham’s police right away to ensure a complete police report is created and filed.
 Ask witnesses for their contact information and take as many pictures of the car and the accident scene as possible.
-If possible, take pictures of your injuries including cuts, bruises, scrapes, marks left by seat belts and airbags, and any other injuries you sustained in the accident.
+If possible, take pictures of your injuries, including cuts, bruises, scrapes, marks left by seat belts and airbags, and any other injuries you sustained in the accident.

-Share all these documents and photos with an Uber and Lyft rideshare accident lawyer in Birmingham who will negotiate your insurance claim or file your personal injury lawsuit.
+You can seek legal help as soon as possible.
+Share all these documents and photos with your Uber and Lyft rideshare accident lawyer in Birmingham.
+They can negotiate your insurance claim or file your personal injury lawsuit.
+They can also contact the rideshare company, insurer, and others on your behalf.

-After a car crash, you may have difficulty paying your hospital bills.
+After a car crash, you may have difficulty paying your hospital bills without a financial recovery from the insurance company or another source.
 Even with good health insurance, you may accumulate medical debt.
-Our team at Morris Bart & Associates, LLC can help you recover your financial losses after a collision involving an Uber or Lyft rideshare driver.
+Our team at the Morris Bart law office in Birmingham can help you recover your financial losses after a collision involving an Uber or Lyft rideshare driver.

 You may be eligible to seek reimbursement for: